mark-hahn/jscad-font-gen/README.md

   node index.js -mh -i fonts/EMS/afont.svg -o jscad-fonts/afont.js # Convert one file and create/update a module ready to import into an jscad file.
 The vector data in the resulting module will be human-readable.
 ```

+### Output format ...
 The fonts are stored in an object.
 Each property key is the font name taken from the id field in an svg font file or the export name in a vector data module.
 The property for each key is the font data ready for a jscad text command.

-Source example ...
+### Source example ...
 ```
 import fonts from './fonts/jscad-fonts.js';
 let {width, segments} = vectorChar(
       {font:fonts.EMSSpaceRocks, xOffset:0}, 'X');
 ```

+###  Ouput example ...
-Example of resulting text/jscad file that had code injected.
+Resulting text/jscad file that had code injected.
 Any previously injected font code was replaced.
 The output shown has the `-h` human-readable option set.

 ```
 Some text/code that will not be disturbed.